coolshare/CoolshareAngularPubSub/README.md

 The key features:

- - You can publish topics from both javascript and JSX
+ - You can publish topics from both javascript components and HTML templates
  - You can specify any event to trigger the publishing
  - Macro Key Words allow you to publish with data you specified.